qwerty12/G20Dispatcher/README.md

 ### Building the daemon

-(Note: this is optional - a precompiled ARMv7 Android 12-targeting binary is included)
+(Note: this is optional - a compiled ARMv7 Android 12-targeting binary is already included)

-Go the lib directory and download the needed lib files (substitute as needed if you're building for something other than an ARMv7 Android 12 device)
+Assuming you have the NDK already set up, go the lib directory and download the needed lib files (substitute as needed if you're building for something other than an ARMv7 Android 12 device)

 ```bash
   cd native\extra_ndk\lib